-The setback distance for buildings from boundaries shall be not less than:
+Policies 6.4.3,The setback distance for buildings from boundaries shall be not less6.4.4than:

-Business Commercial Sub-zone Business Industrial Sub-zone Front boundary 8m 8m Side and rear boundaries except where adjoining a Residential or Open Space Zone 0m 0m Side and rear boundaries adjoining a Residential or Open Space Zone 3m 5.5m Front boundary on land identified in Appendix Business 2 4m -

-Front boundary setback on land identified in Appendix Business 2 for residential accommodation at ground floor level 6m - Side boundaries on land identified in Appendix Business 2 0m - Minimum building setback from the power pylon and electricity transmission lines on land identified in Appendix Business 2 12m - Rear boundaries on land identified in Appendix Business 2 except where the rear boundary adjoins a Reserve in which case an exemption from the rear boundary setback applies.
-3m -

-Exemptions:

-- Service station canopies are exempt from the front boundary setback requirement. - Pole signs are exempt from the front boundary setback requirement. - Properties within the CBD are exempt from all boundary setback requirements, except where sites adjoin a Residential or Open Space Zone, then the setback requirements shall apply along the adjoining boundary. - Within the Business Industrial zone located on Eastern Hutt Road, buildings shall be set back from the front boundary with Eastern Hutt Road by 6m, and this setback area shall be landscaped prior to the construction of any buildings.

-Note: the setback area may also be developed for flood protection purposes if necessary.
+Business Commercial Sub-zone Business Industrial Sub-zone Front boundary 8m 8m Side and rear boundaries except where adjoining a Residential or Open Space Zone 0m 0m Side and rear boundaries adjoining a Residential or Open Space Zone 3m 5.5m Front boundary on land identified in Appendix Business 2 4m - ident t boundary setback on land cified in Appendix Business 2 for ential accommodation at ground level 6m - boundaries on land identified in endix Business 2 0m - Minimum building setback from the power pylon and electricity transmission lines on land identified in Appendix Business 212m - Appe rear case boundaries on land identified in and identified in boundary adjoins a Reserve in which an exemption from the rear adary setback applies.
+3m - Exen nptions: • • Service station canopies are exempt from the front boundary setback requirement. • Pole signs are exempt from the requirement. e front bound lary setback • • Properties within the CBD are exempt from all boundary setback requirements, except where sites adjoin a Residential or Open Space Zone, then the setback requirements shall apply along the adjoining boundary. ntial or Open • Within the Business Industrial zon Road, buildings shall be set back fro Eastern Hutt Road by 6m, and t landscaped prior to the construction om the front be his setback a oundary with rea shall be Note : the setback area may also be d purposes if necessary. eveloped for flo od protection

+Amended May 2015 (Plan Change 39)